saastarter-com/saastarter-express-example/README.md

-# SaaStarter ExpressJs example
+# SaaStarter Node.js example

-This repository provides an example on how to use [SaaStarter.com](https://saastarter.com) with a custom NodeJs backend.
+This repository provides an example on how to use [SaaStarter.com](https://saastarter.com) with a custom Node.js backend.
 It supports

 - FireStore access